 Where to Stay in Lake Placid, New York

 The Golden Arrow Lakeside Resort sits on the shores of Mirror Lake.
-From here, it’s just a short walk to the Olympic Village as well all the shopping and dining in downtown Lake Placid.
+From here, it’s just a short walk to the Olympic Village as well as all the shopping and dining in downtown Lake Placid.
 After a day spent outside, you’ll really appreciate the sauna and whirlpool tubs, and the kids will love the indoor pool.

 2. North Conway, New Hampshire

-If relaxing New England winter getaways are your idea of heaven, there’s no better place to do it than North Conway, recognized by National Geographic as one of the best ski towns in the entire world.
+If relaxing New England winter getaways are your idea of heaven, there’s no better place to do it than North Conway, recognized by National Geographic as one of the best ski towns in the world.
 Start the day at Peach’s restaurant, a local favorite with a massive selection of crêpes and pancakes.
 Once you’re fueled up, head out to hit the (gentle) slopes of Cranmore Mountain Resort, a ski and snowboarding hill known for its family-friendly vibe.

 North Conway is located squarely in the middle of the Mt.
 Washington Valley region, where sleigh rides, snowmobiling, ice skating, and sledding are common family vacation activities.
 For panoramic winter vistas of New Hampshire’s White Mountains, ride the Mount Washington Cog Railway, which operates to an elevation of 2,700 feet seven days a week even in the winter months (and may go as high as 5,000 feet, weather permitting).
-Or, hop onboard the Conway Scenic Railway to see the winter sights from a more grounded position.
+Or, hop aboard the Conway Scenic Railway to see the winter sights from a more grounded position.

 When you need a break from the cold, head indoors to the town’s famed tax-free outlet stores at Settlers’ Green.